dlandon/z80pack/README.md

 You will be taken directly to the /root/z80pack/cpmsim directory.

-Use the command 'sudo ./cpm' to run the simulator with root priviledges.
+Use the command 'sudo ./cpm' to run the simulator with root privileges.

 Changes: